 Shortly before the end of fiscal 2021, the Committee set the fiscal 2022 base salary for our Named Executive Officers.
-Effective for fiscal 2022, the Committee approved a base salary adjustment for each of our Named Executive Officers ranging from a 6% to 8% increase to their fiscal 2020 base salary, with consideration given to competitive market data as well as the individual performance and roles and responsibilities of each Named Executive Officers received a base salary increase in fiscal 2021.
+Effective for fiscal 2022, the Committee approved a base salary adjustment for each of our Named Executive Officers ranging from a 6% to 8% increase to their fiscal 2020 base salary, with consideration given to competitive market data as well as the individual performance and roles and responsibilities of each Named Executive Officer.
+These adjustments reflect the fact that none of our Named Executive Officers received a base salary increase in fiscal 2021.